 The secret was it was approachable to everyone, because each bite tasted like the pure essence of beef stew.
 It tastes like comfort food.
 Not everyone is ready for bison tongue (I used to just call it ham depending on what I thought each table could handle) or headcheese or liver, but everyone likes beef stew.

 Once you get the technique of reducing stock to the setting point, you’ll understand how to play with this.
 Any meat cooked until soft can be molded en gelee.
 I added directions for including the black trumpet inlay pictured, but it’s fine without, too.
+I should also mention that the method of making this is identical to classic pork headcheese, so if you can make a neck or shank terrine, you can make that, too.

 The most forgiving terrine